 The Crazy Thing Is…It Really Didn’t Seem Crazy

 As mentioned, this isn’t the first time we’ve made a spontaneous big decision like this.
 But it’s worked out for us before, so we figured if our hearts were in it, that we should just go for it.
 Luckily for us, we found the perfect RV right away.
 I promise, we did shop around.
-I’ve seen thousands of RV styles in my lifetime, and my parents have owned like 4 or 5 themselves.
+I’ve seen thousands of different types of RVs in my lifetime, and my parents have owned like 4 or 5 themselves.
+So I had a really good idea about what RV features would work best for us.
 But we really weren’t expecting to find it so fast.

 However, the actual process of buying an RV is a different story (so stay tuned for that one here soon…).